AnnaAD/DungeonGameUnity/README.md

 - [X] Add damage for player/slime attacks
 - [X] Add health
   - [ ] Dying
+  - [ ] Health Bar (maybe like one in Farcry 2 where it is split into segments and only auto-regens one segment and you need potions to regen other sections.
 - [X] Add XP
 - [ ] Add Levelling Up and Character Stats
   - [ ]Level Up Animation